-The DSL (and any deputies) will undergo training to provide them with the knowledge and skills required to carry out the role.
-In Lincolnshire we have a 6-year Safeguarding Training Plan and the DSL will undertake training around their specific role at least every two years.
-New DSL's or Deputies will need to be familiar with the content of the LSCP's procedures manual and to keep up to date with bi-annual updates.
+The DSL (and any DDSL's) will undergo training to provide them with the knowledge and skills required to carry out the role.
+In Lincolnshire we have a combined LSCP and education six-year Safeguarding Training Plan which is followed by the DSL and any DDSL's.
+The DSL will undertake training around their specific role at least every two years.
+New DSL's or DDSL's will need to be familiar with the content of the Lincolnshire Safeguarding Children Partnership policy and procedures manual and to keep up to date with bi-annual updates.

-The DSL and Deputies will attend the LCC DSL Safeguarding Updates and/or dropins, LCC support forums and appropriate LSCP inter-agency training to ensure that they are sufficiently trained and informed to:
+The DSL and/or Deputies will attend the LCC DSL Safeguarding Updates, LCC support forums or drop-ins and appropriate LSCP inter-agency training to ensure that they are sufficiently trained and informed to:

-- understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - ensure each member of staff, especially new and part-time staff, has access to and understands the school's child protection policy and procedures - be alert to the specific needs of children in need, those with special educational needs and young carers - be able to understand the unique risks associated with online safety and keep up to date with knowledge to keep children safe whilst they are online at school. - understand the lasting impact that adversity and trauma can have on children's behaviour, mental health and wellbeing, and know what is needed in responding to this in promoting educational outcomes - understand the importance of information sharing, both within the school and with the safeguarding partners, other agencies, organisations and practitioners
+- understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - understand the importance of the role in providing information and support to local authority children social care in order to safeguard and promote the welfare of children - ensure each member of staff, especially new and part-time staff, has access to and understands the school's child protection policy and procedures - be alert to the specific needs of children in need, those with special educational needs and young carers - be able to understand the unique risks associated with online safety and keep up to date with knowledge to keep children safe whilst they are online at school. - understand the lasting impact that adversity and trauma can have on children's behaviour, mental health and wellbeing, and know what is needed in responding to this in promoting educational outcomes - understand the importance of information sharing, both within the school and with the safeguarding partners, other agencies, organisations, and practitioners - be able to keep detailed, accurate, secure written records of concerns and referrals

-- be able to keep detailed, accurate, secure written records of concerns and referrals - understand and support the school with regards to the requirements of the Prevent duty and can provide advice and support to staff on protecting children from the risk of radicalisation - maintain access to resources and receive information about additional relevant course
+- understand and support the school with regards to the requirements of the Prevent duty and can provide advice and support to staff on protecting children from the risk of radicalisation - maintain access to resources and receive information about additional relevant course